adupoku71/simple-java-music-player/README.md

 - **Efficient Streaming:** It streams `.wav` files smoothly instead of loading the whole track into memory at once.
 - **Automatic Clean-up:** Uses Java's `try-with-resources` to make sure system files and tools close automatically when you quit, preventing memory leaks.
-- **Error Handling:** Covers common audio issues cleanly—if a file is missing or formatted wrong, the app tells you exactly what happened instead of crashing.
+- **Error Handling:** Covers common audio issues cleanly.
+If a file is missing or formatted wrong, the app tells you exactly what happened instead of crashing.

 ---